reddyyateesh/Nara/privacy-policy.md

-# NARA Discord Bot - Privacy Policy
+# Nara Discord Bot - Privacy Policy

 This document outlines the privacy policy for the Discord bot ("NARA") and its associated services provided by the developer.